romanman/romanman.github.io/source/_posts/2015-07-29-release-0-9-7-alpha.markdown

 ##### Testing Notes

- The EthereumJ librarey Was tested on more than 800k blocks of POC-9 Olympics network, almost 7 million transactions with final result of  full consensus reached.
+ The EthereumJ librarey Was tested on more than 800k blocks from POC-9 Olympics network and more than 7 million transactions, with final result of full consensus achieved.

  The library supports 99% of compatabiltiy kit test case.
 We support almost all test cases defined by Ethereum development group, the several adge cases that we formally not support we decided to exclude